Gexkill/sweng2/RASD/src/index.md

     * The system must estimate the distance using the distance between two zone's centers.
     * The system must use a fixed fee for each passenger, so the total fee is given by passenger fee multiplied for passengers number reducing the price of a sharing discount percentage.
     * The system must give the total fee for each client, if sharing option is enabled and used (there is more than one request in merged request).
-    * The system must calculate the fee during the request merging.
+    * The system must calculate the fee during the ride creation.

 ###Clients: